-Kathryn S. McKinley is a Senior Research Scientist at Google and previously was a Researcher at Microsoft and an Endowed Professorship at The University of Texas at Austin.
+Kathryn S. McKinley is a Distinguished Engineer at Google.
+She previously was a Principal Researcher at Microsoft and held an Endowed Professorship at The University of Texas at Austin.
 Her research spans programming languages, compilers, runtime systems, architecture, performance, and energy.
-She and her collaborators have produced several widely used tools: the DaCapo Java Benchmarks (30,000+ downloads), the TRIPS Compiler, Hoard memory manager, MMTk memory management toolkit, and the Immix garbage collector.
-Her awards include the ACM SIGPLAN Programming Languages Software Award; ACM SIGPLAN Distinguished Service Award; and best & test of time paper awards from ASPLOS, OOPSLA, ICS, SIGMETRICS, IEEE Micro Top Picks, SIGPLAN Research Highlights, and CACM Research Highlights.
-She served as program chair for ASPLOS, PACT, PLDI, ISMM, and CGO.
-She is currently a CRA and CRA-W Board member.
-Dr. McKinley was honored to testify to the House Science Committee (Feb.
-14, 2013).
-She is an IEEE and ACM Fellow.
-She has graduated 22 PhD students.
+She and her collaborators have produced several tools widely used in industry and academia: the DaCapo Java Benchmarks (30,000+ downloads), the TRIPS Compiler, Hoard memory manager, MMTk memory management toolkit, and the Immix and LXR garbage collectors.